broskos/bootcamp/hub_operators2.md

 patterns-operator                            89s
 ```

-## Complete validated patterns subscription:
+## Complete validated patterns subscription & Reconecting the cluster via Proxy:

-Validated Pattern operator subscription was already included in the installation iso file
+Validated Pattern operator subscription was already included in the installation iso file.
 However, the pattern will not install yet since it doesn't support disconneced environment.
-To work around that, we can tempoararily enable proxy configuration on our cluster.
+To work around that, we can enable proxy configuration on our cluster.

 Prior to do that, lets install proxy server on the host.
 Exit from bastion (sing "CTRL+]") console, and use the following command at the `[root@hypervisor ~]#` prompt: